laxuanlinh/thoughtmachine/vault_core.md

 ## Internal accounts
 - Internal accounts are internal accounts of the bank, it shows how much money the bank owns
 - It's used on the Vault ledger to meet accounting requirements
-- Internal accounts don't use smart contracts linked Customer accounts with any metadata, it only uses a blank Smart contract to maximize performance.
+- Internal accounts don't use `Smart Contracts` linked Customer accounts with any metadata, it only uses a blank Smart contract to maximize performance.
 - Internal accounts are not associated with a customer entity, they're owned by the bank itself

 ## Audit entities